 For more information, visit governorreeves.ms.gov/covid-19.

 State guidelines for reopening include recommendation that employers implement basic infection prevention measures like use of protective equipment.
+Businesses must abide by social distancing requirements.

 For more information, visit dss.mo.gov/covid-19.

 The Governor encourages residents of Montana to wear cloth masks or face coverings in public.
+Businesses must post signs instructing those with symptoms to stay home.

 For more information, visit covid19.mt.gov.